Cooking Science – Times For Smoking Brisket

 This cut should be at least 11 pounds before trimming the fat.
 Keep in mind that every person you are serving should get about 1/2 pound (or more) of brisket.

-The next thing you need to take into account is the quality of the brisket.
+The next thing you need to take into account is the quality of the whole brisket.
 Keep in mind that briskets of higher quality are more marbled than those of lower quality.
 More marbling also means that the end result will be juicer and flavorful.
 If at all possible, pick a brisket of the Wagyu or Prime varieties as they are the fattiest and most marbled of all.

 Finally, it's important to know the difference between a pasture fed and a grain fed brisket.
 There will be a difference in flavor, but that is subjective.
 Cooking-wise, the most important difference is that a pasture fed brisket will cook faster than a grain fed one.